thanhnguyen123-dev/Recycling-Android-App/items/report.md

 1. Initial Loading time
     - Opening the Main Page for the first time causes a delay of around 5 seconds as firebase downloads the required data.
+2. Testcase bug
+    * one of the testcase might fail in Windows machine.
+This is due to the implementation of the LocalDateTime class.
+We expect that when we    call the LocalDateTime.now() twice in a class, it will return a different time.
+However, in Windows, it turns out that it does not.
+We tested it on Mac machine previously and did not realize that.

 <br> <hr>